edoyle182/nationalParksVacationApp/README.md

 # nationalParksVacationApp
-An application that allows users to search/display a list of National Parks by state.

 Your team is working on an app that will help folks plan a vacation.
 You've been assigned to work on one feature for the app - to display a list of national parks in an area.

 - Review The National Parks Services API documentation and create an API key.